8.7. Arrays

 represents an address or a value.
 For example, the instruction at

-containing a variable of type int
+<sumArray+13> results in %ebp-4 containing a variable of type int, which

 is initially set to 0.
-In contrast, the argument stored at %ebp+8
+In contrast, the argument stored at %ebp+8 is the

-) which is of type int *
+first argument to the function (array) which is of type int * and

 corresponds to the base address of the array.
 A different variable (which we

-) is stored at location %ebp-8
+call total) is stored at location %ebp-8.

 Let’s take a closer look at the five instructions between locations

-<sumArray+22>
+<sumArray+22> and <sumArray+39>:

 <+22>: mov -0x4(%ebp),%eax # copy i to %eax <+25>: lea 0x0(,%eax,4),%edx # copy i*4 to %edx <+32>: mov 0x8(%ebp),%eax # copy array to %eax <+35>: add %edx,%eax # copy array+i*4 to %eax <+37>: mov (%eax),%eax # copy *(array+i*4) to %eax <+39>: add %eax,-0x8(%ebp) # add *(array+i*4) to total (total+=array[i])